isaacngordon/TweetClient/README.md

 The following **required** functionality is completed:

-- [ x] User can **sign in to Twitter** using OAuth login
+- [x] User can **sign in to Twitter** using OAuth login
-- [x ]	User can **view tweets from their home timeline**
+- [x]	User can **view tweets from their home timeline**
-  - [x ] User is displayed the username, name, and body for each tweet
+  - [x] User is displayed the username, name, and body for each tweet
-  - [ x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+  - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-- [x ] User can refresh tweets timeline by pulling down to refresh
+- [x] User can refresh tweets timeline by pulling down to refresh

 The following **optional** features are implemented: